Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 # <div align="center">Monte Carlo Tree Search for Connect 4</div>
 ## About this project
 This is a research project for [Gameplay Programming](https://www.digitalartsandentertainment.be/page/49/Gameplay+programming) at [HowestDAE](https://www.digitalartsandentertainment.be/).
-The goal of this project is to better understand how player AI engines like a chess engine work.
+The goal of this project is to better understand how 'player AI engines' like a chess engine works.
-However due to the complexity of chess I opted to implement MCTS for Connect 4 instead.
+However, due to the complexity of chess, I opted to implement MCTS for Connect 4 instead.

 Written in C++ using an SDL framework provided by our lecturers.